Check out our complete Ethical Hacking Course video to learn more about its concepts:

 You can work for organizations toward securing their servers, in general; this includes understanding the threats and potential threats faced by the organizations and working on them.

-You will be responsible for handling an organization’s network and detect security issues in the same.
+You will be responsible for handling an organization’s network and detecting security issues in the same.

 By learning to work with exploits, vulnerability scanning, buffer overflows, privilege escalations, client-side attacks, web application attacks, password attacks, and more, via OSCP certification, you will be able to provide proactive security to organizations.
 You will be able to do the above-mentioned because, through the OSCP certification, you will be equipped with capabilities to understand the organizations in a different dimension.